MANHEP/maf-helpdesk/docs/noether_faq.md

 A2. **How do I request an account on Noether?**

 Accounts have to be requested by your academic supervisor or line manager.
-They need to fill in the form at
+They need to fill in the form

 [https://vm107.hep.manchester.ac.uk/noetheruserrequest](https://vm107.hep.manchester.ac.uk/noetheruserrequest)

+Access is only available from the campus network directly, via GlobalProtect, or from the CERN interactive system.

 Note that the requester warrants that the new account holder agrees to the [acceptable use policy](../noether_acceptable_use/).